LLotme/vscode-docker/Choosing-Development-Environment.md

 # Development environment choices

-Developing a container-based service can be done using **local environment** or **remote environment**.
-The local environment is the operating system of your developer workstation; a remote environment can be a remote machine accessible via SSH, a virtual machine running on your developer workstation, or a **development container**.
+You can choose whether to develop a container-based service in the **local environment**, or in a **remote environment**.
+The local environment is the operating system of your developer workstation; using the local environment means you build and run your service container(s) using Docker installed on your workstation.

-A remote development environment for containers [can have advantages over local environment](https://code.visualstudio.com/docs/remote/remote-overview), the main one being **the ability to use the same operating system for development and for the container**.

-To use a remote development environment, one needs to ensure that `docker` command (Docker CLI) [is available and functional within the environment](#enabling-docker-cli-inside-a-development-environment).
+[A remote development environment](https://code.visualstudio.com/docs/remote/remote-overview) is different from your developer workstation.
+It can be a remote machine accessible via SSH, a virtual machine running on your developer workstation, or a development container.
+A remote environment can have advantages over the local environment, the main one being **the ability to use the same operating system during development, and when your service is running in production**.
+To use a remote environment, you need to ensure that `docker` command (Docker CLI) [is available and functional within that environment](#enabling-docker-cli-inside-a-development-environment).

-The second important choice is whether to debug a service running as a process within the development environment, or **debug the service running as a container**.
+The second important choice is whether to debug your service running as a ordinary process, or **debug your service running in a container**.

-# Rules of thumb for choosing a development environment
+# Guidelines for choosing a development environment
-1. Use **local environment** when you are not particularly concerned about:
+1. Use the local environment when you are not particularly concerned about:
    - using the same OS for development and inside the service container, nor
    - installing necessary tools and dependencies on top of your local environment.

 1. Consider [development container](https://code.visualstudio.com/docs/remote/containers) first if you need a remote environment.
     - On Windows, [Windows Subsystem for Linux (WSL)](#windows-subsystem-for-linux) is worth considering as an alternative.

-1. Debugging a service running in a container is possible, but brings additional complexity.
+1. Debugging your service running in a container is possible, but brings additional complexity.
 Use normal debugging by default, and debugging in container when you need it.

 > The Docker extension natively supports container debugging for .NET- and Node.js-based services only.

-# Enabling Docker CLI inside a development environment
+# Enabling Docker CLI inside a remote development environment

+The way to enable Docker CLI inside a remote development environment varies depending on the type of remote environment you choose.

 ## Development container
-The recommended setup is to **redirect the Docker CLI inside the development container to the Docker daemon running on the local machine**.
+For a development container you should **redirect the Docker CLI inside the container to the Docker daemon running on the local machine**.

 First, make sure Docker CLI is installed into your development container.
 Exact steps [depend on Linux distribution the container is using](https://docs.docker.com/install/); here is an example for Ubuntu-based distros (from `.devcontainer/Dockerfile`):